atsign-foundation/atsign.dev/content/en/docs/Get-Started/The-Virtual-Environment.md

 Congratulations!
 You’ve set up your virtual environment and can now experiment with the hello_world app.
 Now you can start building your very own privacy-conscious apps.

-When writing code, the only change needed to run in the virtual environment is changing the ROOT_DOMAIN to point to <code>vip.ve.atsign.zone</code>.
-The production value is <code>root.atsign.org</code>.
+When writing code, the only change needed to run in the virtual environment is changing the ROOT_DOMAIN to point to vip.ve.atsign.zone.
+The production value is root.atsign.org.

 ## Where should I go next?